 In a helium plasma, a variety of excited states can be populated by electronic impact.
-The RF discharge used for optical pumping, OP, promotes of a small fraction of the atoms (a few ppm) to the metastable 2³S state.
+The rf discharge used for optical pumping, OP, promotes of a small fraction of the atoms (a few ppm) to the metastable 2³S state.
 A very high nuclear polarisation can be obtained in ³He gas by MEOP (hyperfine OP of 2³S-2³P transition at 1083 nm and metastability exchange during binary collisions between metastable and ground state He atoms), with major applications in several fields: gas probe for lung MRI, polarising spin filters for neutron beams, polarised targets for high energy physics, investigation of new fundamental spin-dependent interactions, study of polarised Fermi liquids, high resolution NMR magnetometry, etc.

-Our work on MEOP has recently focused on the fundamental limits of this technique in standard conditions (room temperature, p ≈ 1 mbar, B ≈ 1 mT), as well as on its operation in non-standard conditions (10 < p < 400 mbar, 0.1 < B < 4.7 T).
+Our latest systematic investigations on MEOP have focused on the fundamental limits of this technique in standard conditions (room temperature, p ≈ 1 mbar, B ≈ 1 mT) as well as on the potential benefits of operation in non-standard conditions (10 < p < 400 mbar, 0.1 < B < 4.7 T).

 The objective is a better understanding and modeling of MEOP.
 This would lay the ground for the development of improved tools and contribute to a rapid development of new low- and high-field applications of hyperpolarised ³He.